MSc Guide Information

-Basic systemns and control course (mainly linear systems: state space models, linearization, discrete-time and continuous-time models, stability, feedback control) and experience with MATLAB is required.
+Basic systems and control course (mainly linear systems: state space models, linearization, discrete-time and continuous-time models, stability, feedback control) and experience with MATLAB is required.

 3 ECTS / 80 hours

 Lecture notes Modeling and Control of Hybrid Systems, by B. De Schutter and W.P.M.H.
-Heemels, Delft, August 2012 (can be ordered on-line (through BlackBoard/via Microweb Edu))
+Heemels, Delft, December 2015 (available on-line via Microweb Edu: http://readers.tudelft.nl)